Dutty Rock: Background

-Critical reception and influence in music
+Critical reception

 The album was met with critical acclaim among both urban and mainstream outlets.
-Over the years, Dutty Rock has been recognized as Sean Paul's best album, which has also been credited with the mainstream breakthrough of dancehall music to a worldwide audience.
-Tim Sendra of Allmusic gave the album 4 out of 5 stars, calling it "an infectious record, bursting with hooks and filled with energy."
-Robert Marriott of Q magazine also gave the album 4 stars out of 5, stating "like Supercat, his Daddy Cool predecessor in dancehall, Paul’s style translates well to hip-hop fans".
-Jay Soul of RapReviews rated the album a 9 out of 10 score, praising the sound of the album; "just a great listen, pretty much start to finish, and the replay value is high....The production values on 'Dutty Rock' are so outstandingly high, that when coupled with the ultra-melodic sing/rap style it guarantees success."
+Tim Sendra of AllMusic gave the album four out of five stars, calling it "an infectious record, bursting with hooks and filled with energy."
+Robert Marriott, writing for Blender, also rated the album four stars out of five, stating "like Supercat, his Daddy Cool predecessor in dancehall, Paul's style translates well to hip-hop fans."
+Jay Soul of RapReviews rated the album a 9 out of 10 score, praising the sound of the album, calling it "just a great listen, pretty much start to finish, and the replay value is high [...]
+The production values on Dutty Rock are so outstandingly high, that when coupled with the ultra-melodic sing/rap style it guarantees success."
+BBC Music critic Darren Springer felt that Dutty Rock "demonstrates Sean Pauls versatility, from dancehall to R&B to hip hop.
+The album is a must have for anyone who consider themselves to be a dancehall fan.
+It's going to blow up baby."

+Now editor Matt Galloway felt that on Dutty Rock "Paul sticks with what he knows, bringing in Jamaican production giants like Lenky, Steelie & Clevie, Flabba and King Jammy for a straight-up dancehall throwdown.
+Even The Neptunes' typically blinding beat on "Bubble," a tabla and flute-driven slink, seems more inspired by the soundsystem than hiphop."
+Jon Caramanica, writing for Rolling Stone, argued that Paul was "at best a middling MC.
+But even the most dowdy roots numbers here sparkle on the chorus, which is sometimes just enough."
+Los Angeles Times critic Natalie Nichols found that the album was overlong and concluded: "The production at times is a saving grace, adding a particularly appealing bit of clacking percussion or some squiggly ray-gun buzzes and bleeps.
+But the handful of silly between-song skits is soooo cliched."
+Sputnikmusics Benjamin Jack felt that while Dutty Rock "has flashes of creativity and some genuinely entertaining moments. it's just unfortunate that these moments are scattered so offhandedly throughout such a muddled, unfocused record."